arielroque/tmux-pro/README.md

 - #### Easy to modify

    Didn't like a plugin or a color used by default?
 No problem, Tmux Pro was written so that any modification can be done quickly and easily.
-To see more how to modify your Tmux Pro, go here
+To see more how to modify your Tmux Pro, go here [customization](#customization)